This Fact Sheet is not relevant in your region

 Disabled person's relief.
 This may apply if your premises are used for providing care or welfare services to those who are ill, or who have a disability.

-Further information about relief from business rates go to www.mygov.scot and search for 'Business rates relief'.
+For further information about relief from business rates, go to www.mygov.scot and search for 'Business rates relief'.

 Liability when no longer trading